 You’re more likely to catch mistakes like a misapplied repayment if you keep tabs on your credit card and loan accounts.
 It can also help you remember what your balance is, how long you have to pay off a loan or how much you need to budget for your credit card payment.

 One easy way to monitor your account is to download the company’s app on your phone.
-This makes it easy to go over your balance whenever you have a few minutes to spare, like when you’re waiting in line for lunch or sitting on the train.
+This makes it easy to go over your balance whenever you have a few minutes to spare, like when you’re taking a meal break during work or riding the bus home.
 The more often you check in, the more likely you are to spot any mistakes.

 Sometimes taking out a short-term loan or overloading your credit card is unavoidable.
 But getting sucked into debt doesn’t have to happen if you borrow only what you need, read the fine print and research all of your options before pulling the trigger.
 And taking steps to stay on top of your finances can help prepare you for those unexpected situations that crop up.